panpan31415/nestjs-practices/readme.md

 # Repository Description

-this is a A repository to save next-js projects
+This is a repository to save next-js projects for practising purpose.